Tatum’s 22, 3-pointers lift Celtics over Hornets, 116-86

 While Charlotte did a decent job of spreading the ball around, it relied too heavily on outside shots that weren’t falling.

-For the night the Hornets shot just 40% from the field (32 of 80) and were 10 of 31 beyond the arc.
+For the night, the Hornets shot just 40% from the field (32 of 80) and were 10 of 31 beyond the arc.

+“We’ve got to find some rhythm offensively.
+It’s just gonna take some time.,” Borrego said.
+“We’re a work in progress.
+This is a great challenge for us.
+But we move forward.”

 TIP-INS